wdurno/highly-available-api/README.md

 # highly-available-api

-Deploys a load-balanced API behind an ingress and `NodePort` service.
+Deploys a load-balanced API behind an ingress and `LoadBalancer` service.
 The ingress enables additional configuration.
-If the ingress' configurability is unnecessary, the same can be achieved through a `LoadBalancer` service without an ingress.
+Services can be externally visibile.
+The ingress is used for additional configurability.

 ## build